-COHA has started the practice since was a leading group to offer medical oncology services within Anne Arundel County, Howard County and Queen Anne’s County, Maryland.
+COHA is a leading group of oncologists that offer medical oncology services within Anne Arundel County, Howard County and Queen Anne’s County, Maryland.
 We remain committed to bringing the best oncology and hematology services to the residents of this area.
-We dedicate our knowledge, skills, and experience to providing you toward the best treatment options for your health and lifestyle.
-We offer today’s most effective therapies, expertly and compassionately delivered in our infusion centers and medical centers.
+Our knowledge, skills, and experience will guide you toward the best treatment options for your health and lifestyle.
+We offer today’s most effective therapies, expertly and compassionately delivered in our infusion and medical centers.

 We also see patients at following medical centers: